waimea-jrgerraty/level-3-programming-assessment/docs/test-plan.md

 ---

+## Win / Loss state

+I need to ensure that the end of the game can be reached, and the failure condition (death) works.

+**VALID**

+- Defeating the drowned king in the finale chapter of the story will conclude the game and put you into freeroam
+- If your health drops to 0 during a combat sequence, you will die and the program will terminate

+### Test Data To Use

+- To test the failure condition, I will purposefully lose to Captain Rourke by only using Swing.
+- To test the victory condition, I will just play through the entire game from start to finish, and document if I can reach the completion state.
+I would use the debug system to skip to the end, but I need to test whole story anyways.

+### Expected Test Result

+- The game should inform me I died, and close itself after a few seconds.
+- I should be able to reach the end of the game through normal gameplay, and from there be able to move around the map without any more quests.

+---

 ## Direction pathfinding

 As part of the directions system where the NPCs direct you around the map, there need to be some guidelines for the